Worried your child has ADHD: first steps

 - dividing tasks into smaller chunks

-- offering one-on-one help when possible
+- offering one-on-one help whenever possible

 Methylphenidate is the most commonly used medication of this type.
 It’s sold under the brand names Ritalin 10, Ritalin LA and Concerta.